stonepros/stone/doc/rados/operations/upmap.rst

      source out.txt

    The proposed changes are written to the output file ``out.txt`` in the example above.
-These are normal ceph CLI commands that can be run to apply the changes to the cluster.
+These are normal stone CLI commands that can be run to apply the changes to the cluster.